-It’s Christmas AND a great composer’s 250th anniversary, and this guy knew just how to celebrate.
+It was Christmas AND a great composer’s birthday, and this guy knew just how to celebrate.

 When he’s not plugging in the lights of his house, Tom is a music teacher.
-That explains the flawless audio synchronisation of his shows, and also his choice of project for 2020.
+That explains the flawless audio synchronisation of his shows, and also his choice of project back at the end of 2020.

-December 2020 sees the 250th anniversary of Ludwig van Beethoven, and hence the theme of this year’s display: the famous opening movement of Beethoven’s Symphony No. 5
+December 2020 saw the 250th anniversary of Ludwig van Beethoven, and hence the theme of the year’s display: the famous opening movement of Beethoven’s Symphony No. 5.

 With perfectly placed illuminating snowflakes, baton-like lasers, and flawlessly orchestrated colour changes, this Beethoven-loving home created a seasonal symphony like no other.
 Just take a look.

 Stunning Christmas lights play in time to Beethoven

 Tom said that Beethoven’s C minor symphony was one of his favourite pieces growing up, which became the first piece he learned to conduct.